HMS Daphne (1866)

 HMS Daphne was an Amazon-class sloop, of the Royal Navy.
 She was in service from 1866 to 1879.

 History

 Daphne was built at the Pembroke Dockyard and launched on 23 October 1866. she spent her entire career east of Suez – in the East Indies and particularly on anti-slavery operations on the East coast of Africa.

-She was commissioned at Plymouth on 12 June 1867 by Cdr George Lydiard Sulivan..
+She was commissioned at Plymouth on 12 June 1867 by Cdr George Lydiard Sulivan.
 In October 1872, Daphne ran aground in the Mergui Archipelago.
-She was refloated and taken in to Bombay, India for repairs.
+She was refloated and taken to Bombay, India for repairs.
 Daphne came back to finally pay off in 1879.